Publications

 Fiscal Consolidation and Public Debt

-(Sakai Ando, Prachi Mishra, Nikhil Patel, Adrian Peralta-Alva, Andrea F. Presbitero), Journal of Economic Dynamics and Control, November 2024
+(with Sakai Ando, Prachi Mishra, Nikhil Patel, Adrian Peralta-Alva, Andrea F. Presbitero), Journal of Economic Dynamics and Control, Article No. 104998.
+2024, (Ashoka Economics Discussion Paper No. 126), November 2024

 This paper analyzes inflation dynamics in 21 advanced and emerging market economies since 2020.
 We decompose inflation into core inflation as measured by the weighted median inflation rate, and headline shocks––deviations of headline inflation from core.
 Headline shocks occurred largely on account of energy price changes, although food price changes and indicators of supply chain problems also played a role.
 We explain the evolution of core inflation with two factors: the strength of macroeconomic conditions—measured by the unemployment gap, the output gap, and the ratio of job vacancies to unemployment—and the pass-through into core inflation from past headline shocks.
 We conclude that the international rise and fall of inflation since 2020 largely reflected the direct and pass-through effects of headline shocks.
 Macroeconomic conditions generally played a secondary role.
 In the United States, estimated price pressures from strong macroeconomic conditions had been greater than in other economies but have eased.